dashevo/dapi/README.md

 ## Configuration

-DAPI is configured via environment variables.
-So, in order to change the DAPI port, you need to run `RPC_SERVER_PORT=3010 npm start`.
+DAPI is configured directly via environment variables, or, in the presence of the `.env` dotfile, via that route instead.
+As an example, to change the DAPI port via environment variables, execute DAPI with arguments like so: `RPC_SERVER_PORT=3010 npm start`.
 You can see the full list of available options [here](/doc/CONFIGURATION.md).
+Also, consult the sample `.env.sample` file in this repository [here](/.env.sample).

 ## Making basic requests